ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

         mono mode, LFE audio, BFI flags, fast forward, final padding, VBR control

+-   **1.2.2 The device driver capabilities**:

+    -   **data flow initiatiator** either made by the hardware (device driver is master, for example with the frames from an audio Codec) or initiated by the graph (device driver is follower, for example when polling the temperature from application requests).

+    -   **buffer allocation** : tells if the buffer used for the communication with the application is reserved by the device driver or needs to be allocated during the graph initialization steps, and in which platform memory area (one of the memory banks given in "1.1 Platform manifests").

--   The default digital stream setting (8 Bytes) : see "A.3 Stream
+-   **1.2.3 The default digital stream setting** (8 Bytes) : see "A.3
-    digital data types" for the description of the bit-fields giving the frame-size, data interleaving configuration, the raw data format in the frame, the number of channels, the sampling rate and the optional time-stamping format.
+    Stream digital data types" for the description of the bit-fields giving the frame-size, data interleaving configuration, the raw data format in the frame, the number of channels, the sampling rate and the optional time-stamping format.

+-   **1.2.4 The ID of the hardware port** used as parameter of the callback to notify the graph of new data (receive), or completion of the previous transfter (transmit).

--   The default sensor configuration (8 Bytes) related to the domain (see above).
+-   **1.2.5 The default sensor configuration** (8 Bytes) related to the domain (see above).
 An a table of configuration control structured by lines (number of fields, data).
-To initialize a data stream to the boundary of the graph, the graph description text file gives the bit-fields of the desired configuration, or let all the bits at "0", for the default configuration of the platform firmware.
+To initialize a data stream at the boundary of the graph, the graph description text file gives the bit-fields of the desired configuration, or let all the bits at "0", for the default configuration of the platform firmware.
 In the example below a microphone path can be configure with the number of